 See the following pictures:

-TIP: While reviewing the footage, I noticed that it’s better to have the taillight in the ‘solid’ mode than in ‘flash’ mode during bad light conditions because it better illuminates the license plates.
+TIP: While reviewing the footage, I noticed that it’s better to have the taillight in ‘solid’ mode than in ‘flash’ mode during bad light conditions because it illuminates the license plates better.

 Compatibility Issues with non-Garmin Devices

-I couldn’t test RCT715 with other head units, but I expect all devices that supported RTL515 will also support the RCT715.
+I didn’t test RCT715 with other head units, but I expect all devices that support RTL515 will also support the RCT715.

 Size & Weight

-The RCT715 is bulky and heavy.
-But, of course, it depends on the reference point.
-I compare it with Varia RTL515.
+The RCT715 is bulky and heavy, but of course, this depends on the reference point.
+I compared it with Varia RTL515.

 RCT715 is 76g heavier than RTL515.
 It weighs 200g with the included mount and 147g without it.
 Honestly, I don’t like it too much on my road bike.
 RTL515 looks much sleeker.